 Burbank, CA 91505

-Annual Station Ridership (2015): 67,924
+Annual Station Ridership (FY 2023): 46470

-- Facility Ownership: City of Burbank
+- Facility Ownership: California Department of Transportation (CALTRANS)

-- Parking Lot Ownership: City of Burbank
+- Parking Lot Ownership: Southern Pacific Transportation Company (UP)

-- Platform Ownership: City of Burbank
+- Platform Ownership: California Department of Transportation (CALTRANS)

-Burbank and the San Fernando Valley first saw Europeans in the late 1700s.
+Burbank and the San Fernando Valley first saw European settlers in the late 1700s.
 After the establishment of the Spanish mission at San Diego, the governor of Baja California led a party northward toward Monterey Bay that first encountered the San Fernando Valley, where Burbank is located.
-In 1797, the San Fernando mission was established midway between the San Gabriel and the San Buenaventura, as a natural midpoint for the friars traveling on foot.
+In 1797, the San Fernando mission was established midway between the San Gabriel and the San Buenaventura missions, as a natural midpoint for the friars traveling on foot.
 To encourage settlement, the Spanish government made grants of land called ranchos to the Spanish Dons, and Burbank is located on parts of two of these ranchos, San Rafael and La Povidencia.
 It was not until after the Treaties of Cahuenga and Guadalupe Hidalgo were signed that California became a possession of the United States, in 1848.

 Shortly after the treaties were signed, in 1851, David W. Alexander and Alexander Bell, member of the Los Angeles City Council, purchased Rancho La Providencia.
 Jonathan R. Scott, one of the first Americans to own land in the Rancho San Rafael portion of Burbank, purchased it in 1857 and planted vineyards in the area that contains the main business district of the city today.
 But it was in 1867 that Dr. David Burbank bought both properties upon moving south from San Francisco.
 In the mid 1850s, Burbank had come west from his native New Hampshire to practice dentistry in San Francisco, and after the Civil War, moved south to raise sheep, and did so very successfully abandoning his dental practice and taking up investments in real estate in Los Angeles.

 Dr. Burbank sold a right-of-way along San Fernando Road to the Southern Pacific Railroad on February 28, 1873, and the first train passed through on April 5, 1875.
 Ten years later, the Southern Pacific and Santa Fe Railroads waged a price war.
 For a short time, fare from Kansas City could be had for as little as $1, and this brought many new settlers to the region.
 Land prices soared and more than 100 towns were founded in a short period of time.